This section provides you with information on changes to immigration rules and procedures and how these changes may affect you.

 - doctor or dentist in training, unless you are on the foundation programme.

-Recently, the Home Office has amended the definition of what constitutes professional sportsperson, the full guidance of which you can find in paragraph 320, page 69 of the Tier 4 policy guidance.
-This applies to you if you are in possession of a Tier 4 visa, regardless of when you applied for it.
+The Home Office has amended the definition of what constitutes professional sportsperson, the full guidance of which you can find on pages 102 and 103 of the Student and Child Student Guidance.
+This applies to you if you are in possession of a student visa, regardless of when you applied for it.
 Please read through this information carefully.

 Upon reading the rules, you will note that the restriction prevents you from providing services as a sportsperson or coach at any level of sport, paid or unpaid, unless you do it as an “amateur” in a charity game.
 "Amateur" is a defined term and means a person who engages in sport solely for personal enjoyment and who is not seeking to derive a living from it, which includes payments made in kind, such as travel costs, accommodation or meals.